xfluffymuffin/astrovirus/README.md

 Removes a sequence from alignment if the length of its gap chain exceeds the threshold value.
 Besides the mandatory input file path (-i), the program can accept arguments -oc (path to the output csv file with gap lengths of all sequences in the alignment), -of (path to the output fasta file cleaned of gap-heavy sequences), -t (threshold value for the number of consecutive gaps, 50 by default), -e (excludes a fixed gap length from consideration, when we know that this specific length should not be counted).

+### _sample_exp.py_

+Uses the BLAST algorithm to align user-provided sequences with sequences from GenBank.
+Designed to be executed from the command line.

+Arguments:
+*-i - path to the input .fasta file;*
+*-o - path to the output directory (will be created), optional argument: defaults to a name with the current date and time;* *-l - left boundary of the region selected for analysis (optional), defaults to the start of the sequence;* *-r - right boundary of the region (optional), defaults to the end of the sequence;* *-si - save intermediate files (query.fa, blast_results.xml), defaults to False.*

+The input can be either an alignment or a single/multiple sequence(s).
+Based on this file, a *query.fa* file is generated, containing the sequences ready to be run through the BLAST web server.
+The results of the run are saved in *blast_results.xml*, which is further processed into the final *blast_query_match.txt* file.
+This file contains the *query-match* correspondence, with "//" as the delimiter (since the *match* field already contains many commas).